-Much like going vegan and doing yoga, you’ve heard by now that you should be using natural deodorant—While we often get annoyed with these people for making us feel bad about our sometimes slovenly lifestyles and bacon-based diets, we know that deep-down, despite their many poor choices (see: jam bands), they are probably on to something.
-One of those things is natural deodorant.
+Much like going vegan and doing yoga, you’ve heard by now that you should be using aluminum-free deodorant—While we often get annoyed with these people for making us feel bad about our sometimes slovenly lifestyles and bacon-based diets, we know that deep-down, despite their many poor choices (see: jam bands), they are probably on to something.
+One of those things is aluminum-free deodorant.

 Here’s the deal.
 Your armpits have two types of sweat glands.
 One of them, the apocrine kind, helps get rid of proteins and fats and tend to smell.
 And because your underarms are a kind of bacterial utopia with little light and warm temperatures, they host bacterial colonies that then ferment and decay the proteins and fats excreted, resulting in what we know today as “body odor.”

 So what’s the difference between deodorant and antiperspirant?